BUY TWO OR MORE GUIDES - UP TO 20% OFF

 It’s located in Panguitch, and riders can just drive out directly from Panguitch onto some ATV trails.
 Where you can go depends on how long you rent the vehicle.
 Trails include Casto Canyon and the Fremont Trail.

-Rental options range from 2-hour ATV rentals costing $150 per person to 2-day rentals costing $550.
+Rental options range from 2-hour ATV rentals costing $150 per ATV up to 4-day rentals costing $1250.
 Prices are higher for side-by-sides.

 Kanab Tour Company is not located very close to Bryce Canyon, but I put it on here because it offers guided tours starting in Kanab, Utah, and ending at Bryce Canyon.

-And since this is an all-day guided adventure, you’ll pay quite a bit more: around $450-660 per person.
+Since this is an all-day guided adventure, you’ll pay quite a bit more: around $525 for a 2-person ATV and $725 for a 4-person ATV.
+They also have ride-along options for slightly cheaper.

 They also offer tours to Zion, Lake Powell, and the Grand Canyon.